Happy New Year and welcome to the Sapphic Book Bingo 2024!

 - I’ll draw 5 winners among those readers who send in a bingo card with one complete line.
 Each of these winners wins 1 ebook.

-- I’ll draw 5 winners among those readers who send in a completed Book Unicorn card.
+- I’ll draw 5 winners among those readers who send in a completed Hidden Gems card.
 Each of these winners wins 2 ebooks.

 - I’ll draw 5 winners among those readers who send in a complete bingo card, with all 25 squares filled out.
 Each of these winners wins a bundle of 5 books—a mix of paperbacks and ebooks or all ebooks (winner’s choice).

-Here are the 25 categories for the main bingo card.
-I’ll post a new recommended-reading list three times a month on Thursdays.
+Option 1 is a regular bingo card with 25 squares/categories.
 I put together a mix of popular tropes and topics as well as categories that’ll push you to try new books and diversify your reading.
 I encourage you to read diversely, from a wide spectrum of authors and genres.

-The categories for the regular Sapphic Book Bingo card
+The categories for the Sapphic Book Bingo card

 - New or new-to-you author: Read a sapphic book by an author who is either new (hasn’t published more than two full-length novels) or new to you.